gessnersn/image-generator/README.md

 # imagen
-Web service to generate images by providing functions for RGB(A) values
+Web service to generate images by providing functions for RGB values wintersun